Seeds of Hope Granting Program | United Church of Canada Foundation

 Click the button below to download our report guidelines, or download the entire grant recipient package which includes logos, photo release forms, and other helpful resources that will help you spread the good news.

-Seeds of Hope granting funds
+Seeds of Hope Granting Funds

-Innovative Programs for Seniors
+Programs for Seniors

 The Watkins Fund for Senior Adults is a bequest to The United Church of Canada from Reginald W. Watkins for the purpose of work with senior adults.
 The Ann Baker Estate Trust is a bequest to the United Church of Canada from Ann Baker for the purpose of work with seniors and seniors’ homes.